casangi/casadocs/docs/tasks/task_sdbaseline.rst

    .. rubric::  Example 5

-   This example shows fitting a polynomial baseline but not subtracting it, instead, saving the fitting results as a text file 'sd_data_blparam.txt' and a baseline table 'sd_data_blparam.bltable' which can be used to actually subtract baseline afterwards (see Example 6 also).
+   This example shows a polynomial baseline fitting, but without subtraction;
+   instead, the fitting results are saved as a text file 'sd_data_blparam.txt' and a baseline table 'sd_data_blparam.bltable', which can be used for actual baseline subtraction afterwards (see also Example 6).

    ::